Home

 Intermittent over capacity exists in industries that have the same capacity all year and supply to a seasonal demand, or in industries where supply can only be increased in large lumps, such as adding an extra shift to a car manufacturing plant.

-During the periods of over capacity in the industry (too much supply) there is likely to be increased competitor rivalry.
+During the periods of over capacity (too much supply) in the industry there is likely to be increased competitor rivalry.

 Product Differences